Skip to content Skip to footer

 Patients Remain in Control Throughout the Visit

-Maintaining patient control is central to anxiety management.
+Maintaining a sense of control is central to anxiety management.

 Most offices encourage patients to: